13 Cybersecurity Standards You Must Know (Industry-Specific)

 Let’s explore 13 cybersecurity compliance standards, which industries they cater to, and how you can comply with them.

-This article highlights 13 critical cybersecurity standards, each catering to specific industries and regions, including HIPAA, GDPR, PCI DSS, ISO 27001, SOC 2, etc.
+TL;DR Cybersecurity standards are essential for businesses to protect data, ensure compliance, and demonstrate trustworthiness to stakeholders.
+This article highlights 13 critical cybersecurity standards, each catering to specific industries and regions, including HIPAA, GDPR, PCI DSS, ISO 27001, SOC 2, etc. The easiest way to ensure compliance is through automation tools that handle tasks like risk assessments, policy updates, and incident response efficiently. |

 What is a cybersecurity standard?

 A cybersecurity standard is a published set of guidelines by an authoritative body to protect data implemented in a product or technology infrastructure.
-It contains processes, requirements, and security controls to lay out the best practices to improve your security posture
+It contains processes, requirements, and security controls to lay out the best practices to improve your security posture.

 The cybersecurity standard you want to implement depends on several factors the location of your business, the industry you operate in, the kinds of data you collect, your target customers, etc.